yhauxell/open-cookie-consent-banner/SECURITY.md

 We follow responsible disclosure practices and will coordinate with reporters on disclosure timing.

-Thank you for helping keep Cookie Consent Banner and its users safe!
+Thank you for helping keep Open Cookie Consent Banner and its users safe!